 Now, here’s the thing.
 There are some fantastic temperature-sensing coils, relying on either Titanium wire or Nickel 200 to sense temperature and adjust accordingly.
 The best part is that the coils are set up to be compatible with other technologies like the Cube II mod.
 That’s important, especially for those who already have a nice collection of Smok devices and want that compatibility.
-We tested ours using the Smok X Cube II, since we had been told about that great compatibility and wanted to maximize the experience.
+We tested ours using the Smok X Cube II since we had been told about that great compatibility and wanted to maximize the experience.
 You can check out this and some of the best box mods here.
+Alternatively, if you’re after a simpler vape device, then check out our list of the best vape brands money can buy!

 So, what did we find out?
-Well, we tested at a variety of different wattage’s, and started to really see vapor production at 70 Watts.
+Well, we tested at a variety of different wattage’s and started to really see vapor production at 70 Watts.
 As we went up in wattage, we found that the vapor production increased accordingly – with ridiculous clouds by the time we got to 140 watts.
-We tested it at higher settings as well, but must say that 120-140 is about the max for us.
-At anything above 140, there’s so much vapor that we couldn’t really inhale for more than a few quick draws.
-Like I said, this thing is a beast!
+We tested it at higher settings as well but must say that 120-140 is about the max for us.
+At anything above 140, there’s so much vapor that we couldn’t really inhale for more than a few quickdraws.
+As I said, this thing is a beast!

 It is important to note that you do need to get into that 120-130 range to really get the most out of your flavor.
 The heat is really noticeable at those wattage levels, but the vapor and flavor are just fantastic – and there were never any burnt hits.